• Skip to primary navigation

 WC1X 0DA

 The closest underground tube stations are Barbican, Chancery Lane and Kings cross and Russell Square.
-Most of these stations are less than mile away and a short walk.
+Most of these stations are less than a mile away and a short walk.

 When you arrive the Mail Rail is on the opposite side of the road to the postal museum.